vjekob/TicTacToeAL/README.md

 pattern gets a special gift from me.
 A standing ovation, credit on my blog, and mention at all of my sessions where I present this demo are in order, but you can also have a drink on me when we meet at a conference or something.

+(The contest is over, the winner is Bartel de Leeuw, but please keep contributing your ideas of how to make this demo better.)